Merrell Agility Peak 4 Review – Key spec, price and availability

 The best trail running shoes require support in the sole, for those stoney trails, but also need to offer tactile feedback.
 Looking at the deep soles on these shoes, it was fair to have concerns in this area.
 Also, after previous generations proved to have some wear and tear issues.
 Peak 4 needed to be tough while still offering comfort – not an easy combination to achieve.

 The good news is Merrell has managed to bring the latest Agility Peak model into a class worthy of the brand.
 That is thanks to a new midsole, new tongue and a grippier sole which balances support, protection and grip very well.
-And while it's built for trail running, it also makes it into our ranking of the best men's walking shoes.
+And while it's built for trail running, it also makes it into our ranking of the best men's walking shoes and the best waterproof running shoes.

 - Runners don't much gear, but how about perusing the best running shoes for road runners, the best running watch to track your progress and the best running headphones to block out the world as you run?